Wheelchair Accessible Herculaneum

 That Hercaluneum is much better preserved than Pompeii can be seen by how much of the area is still intact.
-When entering the site, you see painted walls, remains of long streets and double story houses.
-In the homes, you see furniture and some stores have their amphoras still waiting for costumers, after 2000 years.
+When entering the site, you see painted walls, remains of long streets, and double story houses.
+You see furniture in the homes, and some stores have their amphoras still waiting for customers, after 2000 years.

 The main streets of Herculaneum are mostly smooth.
-It can be a bit of a puzzle though to find your way, but when you stay on the main roads, you avoid getting lost or stuck.
-There is not one accessible route, so be prepared that you may need to return the same way as you came from, in order to make it to the next side street.
+It can be a bit of a puzzle though, to find your way, but you avoid getting lost or stuck when you stay on the main roads.
+There is no accessible route, so be prepared that you may need to return the same way as you came from to make it to the next side street.
 Along with the site on the top level, there is an accessible path that gives you a beautiful view of the excavations.
 You go down via a wide ramp where you find several metal bridges installed that connect the old sidewalks.
 When you look up from one of the roads, you will see Mount Vesuvius emerge in the background.

 At the site, you find three accessible bathrooms.
 These are located at the entrance, visitor center, and ticket office.
 At the site itself, there is no bathroom, so if you need to go, you need to do this before you go down or when you return.
 On the map, only one bathroom shows as wheelchair accessible.
 This is incorrect.
 All three bathrooms are accessible for wheelchair users.
 Take into account that the one at the main entrance is only available with a key that you have to ask for first.
 You can find the exact location, and more pictures of the facilities of the accessible bathrooms in our app ‘accessaloo’.

-Herculaneum, like many other archeological sites in Italy, offers free entrance for wheelchair users and one companion.
-This companion can be a family member or an accompanying caregiver in possession of evidence of employment for health and social-care assistance services.
+Like many other archeological sites in Italy, Herculaneum offers free entrance for wheelchair users and one companion.
+This companion can be a family member or an accompanying caregiver in possession of employment evidence for health and social-care assistance services.
 You can get your tickets at the ticket office or online.
-For you to get free access, you need proof of your disability, so bring your disability tag.
+To get free access, you need proof of your disability, so bring your disability tag.